 If Call Option is specified hereon, the Issuer may, subject to applicable law, on giving not less than 15 nor more than 30 days' irrevocable notice to the Noteholders (or such other notice period as may be specified hereon) redeem all or, if so provided, some, of the Notes on any Optional Redemption Date.
-Any such redemption of Notes shall be at their Optional Redemption Amount specified hereon (which may be the Early Redemption Amount (as described in Condition 6(b) (Redemption, Purchase and Options - Early Redemption) above)), together with interest accrued to the date fixed for redemption.
-Any such redemption or exercise must relate to Notes of a nominal amount at least equal to the Minimum Redemption Amount to be redeemed specified hereon and no greater than the Maximum Redemption Amount to be redeemed specified hereon.
+Any such redemption of Notes shall be at their Optional Redemption Amount specified hereon.

+For the purposes of this Condition 6(d) only, the "Optional Redemption Amount" will either be: